hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 # Download pages

-The `site` task will generate the online update repository along with a simple static download page for your software.
-The download page is entirely optional and can just be ignored if you don't want it.
+The `site` task will generate the online update repository along with a static download page.
+The `copied-site` task will additionally copy the results to another directory, which can be on a remote system accessible via SFTP.

+The download page is optional and can just be ignored if you don't want it.
 It has these features:

 * Detects the user's operating system.
 Allows the user to switch between operating systems.
 * On Chrome, detects the CPU architecture.